oeg-upm/LOT-resources/README.md

 # LOT-resources
-This repository contains the resources associated to LOT methodology.
+This repository contains the resources associated to LOT methodology including the website.

 ##### Ontology requirements specification document (ORSD)
 The repository includes a template for generating an ORSD for an ontology in the following formats: